- Personal Health Information & Self-Help

 Psychology and personality structure is very complicated and confusing for most lay people but also for a lot of professionals.
 I wanted to be able to answer the question that is asked of me all the time "what is stopping me from changing?"

-So I dedicated my work and myself to finding an answer.
+So I dedicated my work and myself to find an answer.
 I worked many long hours with clients, got more education, and went over current research in many fields in different disciplines to gain more knowledge to answer the question.
 I also reviewed all my notes from hundreds of lectures I gave as well as groups I conducted over 20 years.

 I really think I have discovered the answer.
 The answer was in the embedded content in their mind code located in his or her subconscious mind.
 It was the mind code feeding the 4 key elements of personal philosophy that governs what the person could do or not do, feel or not feel, what to think or not think.
 These 4 elements I termed Personal Philosophy and are the basis of human identity.

 The objective after that find a way to convey the answer in a common sense manner and the produce a method off of it to help people make a positive change in his or her life.

 What is Personal Philosophy?

 What is your personal philosophy?
 I had asked that question many times to many professionals.
 No one seemed to be able to answer it.
 Why would they personal philosophy is not social conversation material.
 Most people do not just sit around discussing their own deep personal views and beliefs about themselves to others.
 Personal philosophy is a subject that is rarely addressed, yet personal philosophy is an integral part of how humans function in their lives.